thunderbiscuit/android-bdk-development-testapp/README.md

 # Readme
 The purpose of this repository is to dry-run your local development setup for Android and the [bitcoindevkit](https://github.com/bitcoindevkit).
-It consists of 2 tasks:
+It consists of 2 potential tasks:
 1. Building the app on the `master` branch of this repository
 2. Building the app on the `bdk-library` branch of this repository

 ## Requirements
 To accomplish the two tasks above you will need:
 1. Android Studio
-2. A phone with Android 6 OS or above (Android Marshmallow, API level 23) with USB debugging activated _OR_ an emulator on your development machine
+2. A phone with Android 6 or above (Android Marshmallow, API level 23) with USB debugging activated _OR_ an emulator on your development machine
-3. The bitcoindevkit library
+3. The bitcoindevkit library (for task 2)

 ### Android Studio
 The easiest way to install/uninstall Android Studio is through JetBrains' [Toolbox app](https://www.jetbrains.com/toolbox-app/), but any way you get a working Android Studio on your computer is fine.
 Install Android Studio `4.2.2` (latest stable release).